Michael-Jing/self-driving-car-nd/CarND-Advanced-Lane-Lines/writeup_report.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I computed curvature in the function `compute_curvatuer`, and vehicle position in the function `vechile_position`, vehicle position is just the difference between lane center and image center.
+I computed curvature in the function `compute_curvatuer` (line 324 through line 328), and vehicle position in the function `vechile_position` (line 334, 340), vehicle position is just the difference between lane center and image center.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `advanced_lane_finding.py` in the function `draw_back()`.  the result is shown in the upper right corner of the following image.
+I implemented this step in lines # through # in my code in `advanced_lane_finding.py` in the function `draw_back()` (line 343 through line 367).  the result is shown in the upper right corner of the following image.

 ![map lane line back][./writeup_images/pixel_locating_draw_back.jpg]
 ---